Backup Media

 USB sticks are good for small additional backups but shouldn’t be used for your main backup.
 They are easy to carry due to their size but can also easily be lost.
 Backups stored on devices that get transported from one location to another should always be encrypted.

-Backups to CD / DVD / Blu-Ray that don’t use the Live File System require Z-DataBurn
+Backups to CD / DVD / Blu-Ray / M-Disk require Z-DataBurn

 Cloud / FTP